Articles → MONGODB → Built-In Roles In Mongodb

 Database Administrative Roles

-- dbOwner → A user with the dbOwner role has full administrative access to a specific database
+- dbOwner → A user with the dbOwner role has full administrative access to a specific database.

-Alldatabase Roles
+All-Database Roles

-- userAdminAnyDatabase → A user with the userAdminAnyDatabase role can manage users and their roles across all databases
+- userAdminAnyDatabase → A user with the userAdminAnyDatabase role can manage users and their roles across all databases.

 Roles For Cluster

-- ClusterAdmin → The user with the ClusterAdmin role manages cluster-wide administrative tasks and settings
+- ClusterAdmin → The user with the ClusterAdmin role manages cluster-wide administrative tasks and settings.

-- ClusterManager → The user with the ClusterManager role oversees sharding and replica set configurations
+- ClusterManager → The user with the ClusterManager role oversees sharding and replica set configurations.

-- HostManager → The user with the HostManager role manages server operations, including starting and stopping the server
+- HostManager → The user with the HostManager role manages server operations, including starting and stopping the server.

 Backup/Restore Role